 \section{Distribution of the roots of a split polynomial}

-In this section we discuss the relation between the posh set of a split polynomial $f = \prod_{s\in S}(x-s)^{m_s}$ and the distribution of the root set $S$ among the residue classes of various powers of the maximal ideal $M$ of discrete valuation domain $R$.
-For this purpose we introduce the notion of an $M$-adic partition.
-We formally define the notion of a balanced set, explain how to associate a partition to a given finite set which first sheds light on the relevance of the balanced sets among all finite sets.
-We then identify those neighborhoods of the roots of a polynomial which are always small enough to always be contained in the posh set of a split polynomial, namely the rich neighborhoods.
+In this section we discuss the connection between the posh set of a split polynomial $f = \prod_{s\in S}(x-s)^{m_s}$ and the distribution of the root set $S$ among the residue classes of powers of the maximal ideal $M$ of the discrete valuation domain $R$.